COS 484: Natural Language Processing

 Logistic regression: J & M 5.1-5.8

-2. Efficient Estimation of Word Representations in Vector Space (original word2vec paper)
+2. Efficient Estimation of Word Representations in Vector Space (word2vec)

 3. Distributed representations of words and phrases and their compositionality (negative sampling)